grafana/metrictank/docs/render-path.md

 Certain functions will return output series in an interval different from the input interval.
 For example summarize() and smartSummarize().
 We refer to these as IA-functions below.
 In principle we can predict what the output interval will be during the plan phase, because we can parse the function arguments.
-However, for simplicty, we don't implement this and treat all IA functions as functions that may change the interval of series in unpredicatable ways.
+However, for simplicity, we don't implement this and treat all IA functions as functions that may change the interval of series in unpredicatable ways.

 ### Transparent aggregation